 To further deepen each employee's understanding of diversity, we have established the Diversity Enhancement Month, in which all employees are aware of diversity.

-In FY2024, a diversity-related in-workplace study meeting was held for all employees, and a seminar was held for managers.
+In FY2025, a diversity-related in-workplace study meeting was held for all employees, and a seminar was held for managers.

 Various training programs are held to promote the understanding and promotion of diversity.

-We will continue to work to expand the circle of employees who understand and promote diversity.
+We will continue our efforts to expand the circle of employees who understand and promote diversity.

 In order to provide services from the viewpoint of consumers, the active participation of female employees, who account for more than 40%, is considered essential in aiming to be "the most accessible and trustworthy bank."